Macrometacorp/docs/docs/photoniq/est/index.md

 ### Deployer and Deployment Pipelines

-Offers integrated deployer tools and CI/CD pipelines designed specifically for streamlined edge side tagging deployment and management.
+Offers integrated deployer tools and CI/CD pipelines designed specifically for streamlined edge-side tagging deployment and management.

-## Monitoring

 ### Detailed Insights and Monitoring